madskronborg/saas-toolkit/docs/getting_started.md

 from sass_toolkit.fastapi.conf import setup app = FastAPI()

-setup(app, settings) # Notice we don't pass the `db` kwarg, since we wan't SaaS Toolkit to auto create our database.
+setup(app, settings) # Notice we don't pass the `db` kwarg, since we wan't Kitman to auto create our database.
 ```

 Voilà!
 Our FastAPI app now have:

 - CORS enabled
 - A Postgres database connection which will be started and stopped automatically on app start and shutdown
-- Error responses whenever we raise an error that subclasses `saas_toolkit.errors.Error`.
+- Error responses whenever we raise an error that subclasses `kitman.errors.Error`.